Hanmudo/archunit-workshop/slides/index.md

 ---

-Continuous Integration
+# Part 6: Continuous Integration
 - Freeze for performance (Heap memory)
 - Freeze default
 ---

-Best practices + Community
+# Best practices + Community

 - Create a artifact of the architectural tests for easy maintenance
 - Get connected in the wide community of ArchUnit/PlantUML